Cruisoring/JsonTuples/README.md

 The above codes also show how to **JSONObject** can be referred as a **Map<String, Object>**, and **JSONArray** can be referred as a **List<Object>** to read the element values embedded directly.
 However, all WRITE operations on them would get __*UnsupportedOperationException*__ due to the immutable nature inherited from **Tuple**.

-With layered filtering and simplified state machine to enable the parsing process, and avoid JSON syntax validation whenever possible, the JsonTuples achieves a quite good performance.
+With layered filtering and simplified state machine to enable the parsing process, and avoid JSON syntax validation whenever possible, the jsonTuples achieves a quite good performance.
 For example:
 ```java
     @Test
     public void test6257KJson() {